5 Top Tips for Effective Intercultural Communication

 1. Educate Employees

-An exchange among employees can bring effective intercultural communication forward.
 Your business may employ a diverse group, comprising a variety of cultures.
 This may be an asset as different cultures bring different skills to the table.
 However, misunderstandings can also hinder progress and even cause conflict.

 Different cultures often have different perceptions of life.
 Culture defines how an individual behaves & interacts.
 It is, therefore, wise to train your employees to be sensitive to the needs of those from different cultures.

 Training that increases knowledge and understanding of cultural differences can greatly affect successful communication within your company.
 This can easily be done as individuals can learn from each other.
-Organize a “cultural day” where different cultures in your organization share their traditions, customs, food, and drink (to add a bit of spice!) and inform each other as to what is expected in their cultures.
+Organize a “cultural day” where motivational speakers from different cultures in your organization share their traditions, customs, food, and drink (to add a bit of spice!) and inform each other as to what is expected in their cultures.
 This will not only be a fun team-building exercise but also give employees the necessary background knowledge that will help them to communicate more effectively.

 2. Effective intercultural communication: The first Impression counts!

-Educate yourself about the cultural customs before the first meeting It may be a cliché but it still remains a valuable truth: first impressions are important.
+It may be a cliché but it still remains a valuable truth: first impressions are important.
 First impressions usually start with a greeting.
 So, make sure that you know how to appropriately greet people from a different culture.
 Learn how to say “hello”, “pleased to meet you” and “thank you” in their language.

 In addition to getting the verbal greeting right, make sure that you also use appropriate body language.
 Know whether physical contact is appropriate or not.
 Also, know how to address business associates correctly.
 Should first names be used?
 Or rather titles and surnames?
 Consider personal space – in some cultures people keep a distance, whereas in others individuals come into close contact with each other, even with strangers.
 Some cultures may view eye contact as disrespectful, whereas others may consider no eye contact as shifty behavior.